-7.2 Exercise of Tandem SARs.
+7.2 EXERCISE OF TANDEM SARS.
 Tandem SARs may be exercised for all or part of the Shares subject to the related Option upon the surrender of the right to exercise the equivalent portion of the related Option.
 A Tandem SAR may be exercised only with respect to the Shares for which its related Option is then exercisable.

-Notwithstanding any other provision of this Plan to the contrary, with respect to a Tandem SAR granted in connection with an ISO, (i) the Tandem SAR will expire no later than the expiration of the underlying ISO; (ii) the value of the payout with respect to the Tandem SAR may be for no more than 100 percent of the difference between the Option Price of the underlying ISO and the Fair Market Value of the Shares subject to the underlying ISO at the time the Tandem SAR is exercised; and (iii) the Tandem SAR may be exercised only when the Fair Market Value of the Shares subject to the ISO exceeds the Option Price of the ISO.
+Notwithstanding any other provision of this Plan to the contrary, with respect to a Tandem SAR granted in connection with an ISO, (i) the Tandem SAR will expire no later than the expiration of the underlying ISO; (ii) the value of the payout with respect to the Tandem SAR may be for no more than 100 percent of the difference between the Option Price of the underlying ISO and the Fair Market Value of the Shares subject to the underlying ISO at the time the Tandem SAR is exercised; and (iii) the Tandem SAR may be exercised only when the Fair Market Value of the Shares subject to the ISO exceeds the Option Price of the

-- 7.3 Exercise of Freestanding SARs.
-Freestanding SARs may be exercised upon whatever terms and conditions the Committee, in its sole discretion, imposes on them. - 7.4 SAR Agreement.
-Each SAR grant shall be evidenced by an Award Agreement that shall specify the grant price, the term of the SAR, and such other provisions as the Committee shall determine. - 7.5 Terms of SARS.
-The term of a SAR granted under the Plan shall be determined by the Committee, in its sole discretion; provided, however, that the term of a Tandem SAR shall not exceed the term of the related Option, and the term of a Freestanding SAR shall not exceed ten years. - 7.6 Payment of SAR Amount.
+$7.3\,$ EXERCISE OF FREESTANDING SARS.
+Freestanding SARs may be exercised upon whatever terms and conditions the Committee, in its sole discretion, imposes on them.

+$7.4\,$ SAR AGREEMENT.
+Each SAR grant shall be evidenced by an Award Agreement that shall specify the grant price, the term of the SAR, and such other provisions as the Committee shall determine.

+- 7.5 TERM OF SARS.
+The term of a SAR granted under the Plan shall be determined by the Committee, in its sole discretion; provided, however, that the term of a Tandem SAR shall not exceed the term of the related Option, and the term of a Freestanding SAR shall not exceed ten years. - 7.6 PAYMENT OF SAR AMOUNT.
 Upon exercise of a SAR, a Participant shall be entitled to receive payment from the Company in an amount determined by multiplying: - (a) The difference between the Fair Market Value of a Share on the date of exercise over the grant price; by - (b) The number of Shares with respect to which the SAR is exercised.